rickgrundy/pagemodels/examples/rspec_and_capybara/README.txt

 ~~~~~~~~~~

-See features/spec/spec_helper.rb for information about configuring PageModels to integrate with the various frameworks:
+See spec/spec_helper.rb for information about configuring PageModels to integrate with the various frameworks:

 PageModels.configure do |config|
   config.driver = :capybara
   config.integrate :rspec
 end

-spec_helper.rb also loads all everything in the page_models directory.
+spec_helper.rb also loads all everything in the pagemodels directory.
 GoogleSearchPage and GoogleResultsPage provide examples of page models which override PageModels::Base.

 ~~~~~~~~~~